 There are many factors which contribute towards the school’s success and the first and probably the most important, is the strong school community.
 The staff, as in most schools, are hardworking and go over and above to find ways to make the learning environment fun and stimulating for the pupils.
 Many members of staff including teachers, teaching assistants and office staff have been at the school for over ten years.
 This stability leads to a common approach to all aspects of school life, including consistency and ownership of high expectations in terms of achievement and standards.
 Everyone takes great pride in what happens here.

 The School Council is well established and pupil voice is strong, with children making democratic decisions on what and how they learn and the Governing Body supports and challenges the school to maintain high standards.
 Parents are kept fully informed about the progress their children are making and are extremely supportive and keen to be partners in their children’s education.
-One of the comments from an end of year 6 questionnaire in 2014 was, ‘My child was offered a fantastic range of opportunities in a safe, friendly environment.
-She was academically challenged and her needs were catered for.
-Newnham also has a great community feel’.

 Over the last few years the school has continued to develop an ethos of ‘hard work achieves success’.
 An inspiring visit by Mathew Syed (British journalist and broadcaster who also played table tennis for Great Britain in two Olympic Games) cemented this belief and now through our day to day rewards and weekly assemblies, we celebrate effort and progress by all.